 ASU does not mail grade reports, even to students.
 You are encouraged to discuss the following options for obtaining your grades in advance of the close of your first semester at ASU:

 Note: It is helpful to remember that while FERPA may allow for the release of information, it doesn't require it in most situations.
-This means that there may be situations where a university representative decides not to share eduaction records, even if you have submitted a FERPA Consent for Access form to allow disclosure.
+This means that there may be situations where a university representative decides not to share education records, even if you have authorized the disclosure.
 For example, some academic departments and/or individual faculty members may as a general practice not provide certain or all educational records to a third party, even if there is a current access form on file.

 Yes, and you need to determine the appropriate balance between your desire to restrict your information and the need for people to be able to locate you.
 Here are some examples of what could occur after you have restricted release of your directory information:

 It is important that we use the same definition of emergency.
 If your brother forgot to make a deposit into your checking account and needs to find you right away, that is not an emergency.
 However, if there is a dangerous fire or safety situation, appropriate officials may be given your contact information.

 Yes, you have three choices, and it is important that you carefully consider your decision:

 No, FERPA applies to education records, which includes essentially everything the university maintains about you in any media.
 Categories of education records areas may include academic, financial, residential life, activities, disciplinary, etc. Medical and/or personal counseling records are protected under separate regulations and professional guidelines.